mikeKaufman310/Collection-Hub/README.md

 # Collection-Hub
-A solution to what collectibles you own and desire
+A solution to tracking what collectibles you own and desire

 ***Tech Stack***